 With this S’mores Cupcakes recipe, campfire feeling is guaranteed.
 Soft graham cracker cupcakes with a crunchy graham cracker crust, topped with delicious chocolate ganache, and fluffy marshmallow frosting.
-With video!
+By the way, have you tried my brownie cupcakes?

 I recommend making the chocolate ganache in the beginning and let it stay until you start frosting the cupcakes.
 When it is too warm, it is too thin and would run down the cupcakes.